-Each of these blog articles will be repurposing of content you created for the eBook.
-And of course, each of these posts will offer the reader the opportunity to download the eBook.
+Each of these blog articles will be repurposed of content you created for the eBook.
+And, of course, each of these posts will offer the reader the opportunity to download the eBook.
 Be certain your campaign plans also include aggressive use of appropriate social media channels.

-So now that you have a better understanding of how to create a target persona and what type of information should come out of an content strategy session you should be on your way to inbound marketing success.
+So now that you have a better understanding of how to create a target persona and what type of information should come out of a content strategy session, you should be on your way to inbound marketing success.

-If only it were that easy…. now that you have created content thats targeted towards the correct persona, you need to figure out how to reach them utilizing social media, link building, guest blogging and so forth.
-And that’s the next step in the journey of companies just starting out with inbound… getting found.
+If only it were that easy…. now that you have created content targeting the correct persona, you need to figure out how to reach them utilizing social media, link building, guest blogging, and so forth.
+And that’s the next step in companies' journey just starting out with inbound… getting found.

 *Editor's Note: This blog has been updated from its original publishing date.